-The Student Lounge serves to assist in the improvement of the welfare of student life at MTSA, and to provide students with a neutral environment in which to build community.
-The Student Lounge in Bernard V. Bowen Academic Center has tables and chairs, microwave ovens, sink, dishwasher, ice machine, two refrigerators, coffee maker, and soda and snack machines.
+The Student Lounge in the Bernard V. Bowen Academic Center serves to assist in improving the welfare of student life at MTSA, and to provide students with a neutral environment in which to build community.
+The Student Lounge is equipped with a dining area, microwave ovens, sink, dishwasher, ice machine, two refrigerators, coffee maker, and vending machines.

-The LRC in the P.T.
-Magan Building has several independent study areas as well as large areas for group study.
-M.E.
-"Ikey" DeVasher Student Support Center has other smaller study areas. -The hallways of all three campus buildings have lounge chairs and benches, as well as high-top tables and chairs for individual use.
+The M.E.
+"Ikey" DeVasher Student Support Center has three student study rooms designed for small group study.
+The Nelda Faye Ackerman Learning Resource Center is equipped with tables and seating available for student use.
+There is also space on the second floor designated for quiet study.
+The hallways of all three campus buildings have lounge chairs and benches, as well as high-top tables and chairs for individual use.